MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/xbox-one-multiplayer-session-directory.md

 3. Read-only metadata.

 ### Xbox Live Service APIs and RESTful service calls

 There are two ways to interface with the Xbox One Sessions and Matchmaking services.

+* Standard HTTPs calls
+* Xbox Live Service API wrappers

+#### Using standard HTTPS calls to the RESTful services

-The first way is to use standard HTTPS calls to the RESTful Xbox Live Services URIs.
+The first way to interface with the Xbox One Sessions and Matchmaking services is to use standard HTTPS calls to the RESTful Xbox Live Services URIs.
 This allows titles flexibility in calling and interfacing with these services depending on their server and game configurations.

 A list of these URIs can be found in the [Xbox One Development Kit (XDK) documentation](https://developer.xboxlive.com/en-us/platform/development/documentation/software/Pages/home.aspx) under “Xbox Live Services RESTful Reference.”[1]

+#### Using the Xbox Live Service API wrappers for RESTful services

-The second method is to use the Xbox Live Service APIs, which act as wrappers for the RESTful service URIs.
+The second way to interface with the Xbox One Sessions and Matchmaking services is to use the Xbox Live Service APIs, which act as wrappers for the RESTful service URIs.
 These allow for a more traditional approach to using APIs in code without having to handle HTTPS traffic for each call.

 The source code for the Xbox Live Service APIs is shipped with the Xbox Development Kit (XDK) and can be modified and incorporated into your title as needed.
 The samples are written using the Xbox Live Service APIs.

 More information about the Xbox Live Services APIs can be found in the Xbox One [XDK documentation](https://developer.xboxlive.com/en-us/platform/development/documentation/software/Pages/home.aspx) under “Xbox Live Services Reference.”[2]

 ### MPSD sessions and templates

 MPSD sessions are created with templates ingested through the Xbox Development Portal (XDP).
 The templates are JSON documents that define the framework for the session being created.
 The template provides constants for the new session.

 The following excerpt from the [Player Rendezvous code sample](https://developer.xboxlive.com/en-us/platform/development/education/Pages/Samples.aspx) is a template config example.